-- Summarize the recommendations from the 2018-2020 PV/NC planning process - 2.
+- Summarize the recommendations from the 2018-2020 PV/NC planning process, with updates added in 2021 - 2.
 Serve as an adopted appendix to the Happy Valley Comprehensive Plan

 The PV/NC process brought together City representatives, property owners, area residents, partnering governments and other stakeholders to guide the development of the plan and craft its recommendations.
 These groups worked together to successfully: